Nakamise-dori Street 仲見世通り

-Nakamise-dori is a five-minute walk from Asakusa Station, served by the Ginza Line, Asakusa Line and Tobu railway lines.
+Nakamise-dori is a five-minute walk from Asakusa Station, served by the Ginza Line, Asakusa Line and Tobu Skytree railway lines.
 It is also a 10-minute walk from Tawaramachi Station on the Ginza Line.
-The traditional way of approaching the shopping street is via the Thunder Gate.
+The traditional way of approaching the shopping street is via Kaminarimon Gate.

-Right after passing through the vermilion Kaminari-mon, you will see Nakamise-dori stretching toward Hozomon Gate.
+Right after passing through Kaminarimon, you will see Nakamise-dori stretching toward Hozomon Gate.
 While strolling along 90 different stalls compete for your attention, selling everything from samurai swords to matcha green tea ice cream.
 During holidays the arcade is decorated with seasonal trappings: silk plum blossoms and kites at New Year's, bright foliage in fall and cherry blossoms in spring.

 Criss-crossed by visitors in kimono and decked out with lanterns, this is one of the most colorful places in Tokyo.

 Don't miss the chance to try some of the city's best street food all in one place.
 Ningyoyaki—little sponge cakes filled with red bean paste and shaped like famous Asakusa landmarks—and freshly toasted sembei crackers are two local favorites.
 Follow your nose to find juicy fried meat croquettes, sweet melon pan bread or cooling matcha ice cream among the stalls.

 Popular souvenirs include lucky maneki neko cat statuettes, hair accessories, elegant fans of all colors and sizes and handmade Japanese umbrellas.